Last Updated on February 22, 2023 by Janine

 To ensure that you’re much more prepared for your trip than I was, I’m sharing exactly what to wear in Mexico City.
 This packing list will help you bring everything you need to stay comfortable and look your best while exploring Mexico’s capital.

-Here are a few more Mexico City articles to help you plan your trip:
+Visit my Mexico City guide to help you plan your trip:

 - The Ultimate 4-Day Mexico City Itinerary